 This article is a stub.
 Please feel free to expand it and make it more encyclopaedic.

 CCDC - Consultant in Communicable Disease Control.
 (Plural - CsCDC.)
-Sometimes also known as Consultants in Health Protection, or Consultants in Public Health (Environmental Health).
+Sometimes also known as Consultants in Health Protection (usually used for non-medically qualified consultants), or Consultants in Public Health (Environmental Health).

 The post of CCDC was created by the Acheson Report, and is defined by English law.
 Although communicable disease control is a large part of a CCDC's work, a CCDC usually also prepares for and advises on non communicable environmental hazards.
 For this reason some prefer the title of Consultant in Health Protection; this title is less obviously meaningful, but does at least not appear to imply that the job only includes some aspects of what it actually involves.

-There is a professional group primarily for CsCDC - the Public Health Medicine Environment Group (PHMEG).
-(Much of the content of this page was originally written for the PHMEG website.)
+A professional group primarily for CsCDC - the Public Health Medicine Environment Group (PHMEG) changed its name to the Health Protection Society, and was wound up in 2017.
+(Some of the content of this page was originally written for the PHMEG website.)

 History of the CCDC